input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 The details of the calculations underlying this table can be found in the following Google Spreadsheet: [Details of Calculations](https://docs.google.com/spreadsheets/d/1DGG4tXTngc2Zu5_IMlWsPoARksgBEMbTCyqBAgKHe7E/edit?gid=0#gid=0).

-This analysis does not account for recursion in addition to the forking and self-mixing strategy, so the curve should actually be even steeper than in the graph above.

-We can conclude that randomness manipulation within Ouroboros becomes critical above **30% adversarial stake** and is increasingly influenced by the adversary’s computational power to compute a $2^n$ leader election distribution.
+We conclude that randomness manipulation within Ouroboros seems to become critical above a **33% adversarial stake**, with its impact increasingly dictated by the adversary’s computational ability to compute a $`2^n`$ leader election distribution set.
 This is the specific issue we aim to highlight in this CPS.

 ## Goals